Table of Contents

 Review of DNA Land Privacy

-DNA Land terms of consent assure it’s users of complete privacy with respect to personal information, individual survey results, or any uploaded user data.
+Terms of consent assure it’s users of complete privacy with respect to personal information, individual survey results, or any uploaded user data.
 Users can link their social media profiles with the website, but the data is not shared by the company.

 The company may share personal data with selected partners who maintain good security practices, respect consent, and comply with regulation.
 The users can opt-out from this option although personal data can be released if required by law.